zzossig/gopl/EXERCISES.md

 ## [Exercise 7.15 (P205)](ch07/ex7.15)

-Write a program that reads a single expression from the standard input, prompts the user to provide values fro any variables, then evaluates the expression in the resulting environment.
+Write a program that reads a single expression from the standard input, prompts the user to provide values for any variables, then evaluates the expression in the resulting environment.
 Handle all errors gracefully.

 ## [Exercise 7.16 (P205)](ch07/ex7.16)